microsoft/rushstack/stack/eslint-plugin-packlets/README.md

 The `@rushstack/eslint-plugin-packlets` plugin performs validation via two separate rules:

-- `@rushstack/packlets/mechanics` - This rule implements most of the basic checks for packlet folder names.
+- `@rushstack/packlets/mechanics` - This rule validates most of the import path rules outlined above.
+It does not require full type information.
 - `@rushstack/packlets/circular-deps` - This rule detects circular dependencies between packlets.
 It requires full type information from the TypeScript compiler.